 9.10am: Tony Blair and his Irish counterpart, Bertie Ahern, arrive at Castle Buildings together.

-9.21am: They are joined by the Secretary of State for Northern Ireland, Mo Mowlam.
+9.21am: They are joined by the Northern Ireland Secretary, Mo Mowlam.

-9.30am: The European Commission president-designate, Romano Prodi, issues a message of support for participants, urging them to "work together to build ... peace".
+9.30am: The European Commission president- designate, Romano Prodi, issues a message of support for the talks participants, urging them to "work together to build ... peace."

 9.40am: The Ulster Unionist leader David Trimble arrives, issuing a challenge to the republican movement to choose whether it will commit itself to democratic politics or the gun.